Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; housing.

 The Language & Culture program at the University of Córdoba focuses on Spanish language and culture, while also placing special emphasis on Andalucía.
-It looks closely at the art and history of the region, as well as its ties to North Africa.
-Students who demonstrate a firm command of first-year Spanish language may select more elective courses to accompany the required grammar and history courses.
+Language training is offered both to heritage speakers and at two levels to students who have only learned Spanish in school.
+It looks closely at the art and history of the region, as well as the cultural ties to North Africa.

 - Spanish language

-required course, offered in two tracks depending on placement, 6 UC quarter units
+required course, offered in two tracks depending on placement

 - Spanish Art History